dalek-cryptography/curve25519-dalek/README.md

 cargo bench --features="bench nightly"            # u64 backend
 cargo bench --features="bench nightly yolocrypto" # u64 or avx2 if available
 ```

+The `yolocrypto` feature enables experimental features.
+The name `yolocrypto`
+is meant to indicate that it is not considered production-ready, and we do not
+consider `yolocrypto` features to be covered by semver guarantees.

 # Contributing